dgroomes/http-client-server-playground/README.md

 Follow these instructions to run a scenario:

 1. Use Java 16
-1. Run a mock HTTP server with `./gradlew server-wiremock:run`
+1. Run a mock HTTP server:
+   * `./gradlew server-wiremock:run`
-1. Run the client test suite with `./gradlew client-runner:run`
+1. Run the client test suite:
+   * `./gradlew client-runner:run`
-1. Observe the server statistics by going to <http://localhost:8070/stats/> in your browser
+1. Observe the server statistics
+   * Open <http://localhost:8070/stats/> in the browser
-  1. Statistics include things like the number of responses with 200/300/400/500 status codes, the number of connections, and the amount of memory used by the server.
+   * Statistics include things like the number of responses with 200/300/400/500 status codes, the number of connections, and the amount of memory used by the server.

 ### `client-jmeter-plugin/`